 How often do you need to be available for meetings?
 Which of your stakeholders need to give input during the discovery process?
 Will you need to participate in software testing?
 Do you need to give them access to any current systems?

-Some companies like SPARK will even share helpful tips to help you better prepare for your project.
+Here's some resources SPARK recommends to help you better prepare for your project: